mblarsen/mongoose-hidden/README.md

     schema.plugin(mongooseHidden, { virtuals: { fullname: 'hideJSON' }});

 The value of the virtuals key can be: `hide`, `hideJSON` and `hideObject`.

+If have nested virtuals use the path for the key above, e.g. `'nested.virtual': 'hideJSON'`.

 _Note: If you don't turn on virtuals for `toObject`, `fullname` in the above example `fullname` will *NOT* be hidden despite its `hideJSON` value._